 Guinea pigs are incredible animals!

 The guinea pig is an incredible creature.
 Their popularity as pets has grown tremendously in recent years, and it’s easy to see why.
 They are intelligent, social creatures that bond well with their owners.
-They are also relatively low-maintenance, which makes them an excellent pet for busy people.
+They are also relatively low-maintenance, which makes them excellent pets for busy people.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.